 Glute activation warm up exercises are low intensity.
 They involve hip extension, hip external rotation, and hip abduction.
 These hip based movements will activate your glutes as well as improve your hip’s range of motion.
 Hip mobility is also crucial for being able to perform an exercises like squats correctly, and thus, engage your glutes properly.
 So, you are killing two birds with one stone here.

-Hip extension warm up exercise examples: Glute bridges, donkey kicks, prone hip extension.
+Hip extension warm up exercise examples: Glute bridges, glute kickbacks, donkey kicks, prone hip extension.

 Hip external rotation warm up exercise examples: Clamshells and fire hydrants (throw some stretch-based movements in too like the 90/90s)